 7. Cosmetics Usage

-While makeup is a great tool to cover up acne, oil, and breakouts, it is important to make a good choice when it comes to putting something on your face.
+That is why, it is important to make a CORRECT choice when it comes to choosing the product you decide to put on your face.

 While choosing products for oily skin, opt for labels such as “oil-free and non-comedogenic”.

 When removing makeup, choose a good quality toner to remove the residue from cosmetics usage.

 Do not forget to apply a good sunscreen before stepping out of the house.